VikasMRam/GymAdmin/docs/CACHE_SEO.md

 An example of the expected behaviour described above is that when requesting a community profile (cdn cacheable), the server side render of the page will skip (cdn tagged) prefetch calls to user, uuidAux etc, but will request the community profile data, once the page loads in the browser and react takes over, the request to user and uuidAux will be done (triggering some flashes around the page).

-## Make experiments independent of user uuid
+## ~~Make experiments independent of user uuid~~

+> As per conversation with Kunal, let's keep the experiments out of the feature so we can simplify implementing it, we will flip the experiment on reload

 Because the web server will not know the user uuid for requests of a cacheable page (because of cookie whitelisting described in next section), which is the current mechanism that we use to define the experiments for the user, we have to use a new cookie that specifies the combination of experiments rendered for that user, let's call this cookie sly-experiments.